-When it comes to international travel, you want to be well prepared in order to enjoy the sites, the cuisine, and the local culture stress-free.
+When it comes to international travel, you want to be well prepared in order to enjoy the sights, the cuisine, and the local culture stress-free.
 So of course, one of the main concerns for many travelers is finding the best way to pay for things in a foreign country.
 There is nothing worse after a long day of travel than being unsure how to pay when you finally arrive.
 With so many payment methods available these days, and an overabundance of scammers, it can all be a bit overwhelming.
-And let’s face it, traveling can sometimes be stressful enough - so let’s talk about the best ways to securely spend money abroad hassle-free so you can fully enjoy that time away from home.
+And let’s face it, traveling can be stressful enough - here are the best ways to securely spend money abroad so you can fully enjoy that time away from home.

 Get Cash After You Arrive